klippa-app/react-native-klippa-scanner-sdk/README.md

         // The filename to use for the output images, supports replacement tokens %dateTime% and %randomUUID%.
         OutputFilename: "KlippaScannerExample-%dateTime%-%randomUUID%",

         // To limit the amount of images that can be taken.
+(Android only)
         ImageLimit: 10,

         // The message to display when the limit has been reached.
+(Android only)
         ImageLimitReachedMessage: "You have reached the image limit",

         // Optional.
 Only affects iOS.